 Food colourings, flavourings and sweeteners

 Some sauces, preserves, pickles and chutney may contain food colourings, flavourings or sweeteners.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.
 For information on food flavourings, sweeteners, colourings and preservatives, please contact our Food Additives team by email.

 You will find general information about food labelling on GOV.UK